www.hisapostle.org

 I titled it, "I am a soldier..."

-(Not a word has been changed, exactly as written over fifteen years ago. )
+(Not a word has been changed, exactly as written over fifteen years ago, although, I did just do a spelling check. )

 Also, let me mention that no one could have ever perceived other than myself as I consistently prophesied the church as it is today.
 No, no one could have ever imagined that there would be hundreds of so-called 'Whistle Blowers," or as I like to call them "GOSSIP MONGERS, SLANDERERS, SELF RIGHTEOUS SLOBS all reporting on a community bulletin board at Church...I'm sorry, I meant on the community Church Board, who some call "You Tube."